trinodb/trino/docs/src/main/sphinx/connector/localfile.rst

                                             to match file names in the directory
 =========================================   ==============================================================

-Local File Connector Schemas and Tables
+Local file connector schemas and tables
 ---------------------------------------

 The local file connector provides a single schema named ``logs``.